 Understanding Property Due Diligence

-Checking Encumbrances and Liabilities
+Checking for Encumbrances and Liabilities

 Zoning and Land Use Regulations

-Reviewing Contracts and Agreements
+Reviewing Sale and Purchase Agreements

 Tax and Financial Considerations

-Importance of Legal Assistance
+Role of Legal Professionals

 Conclusion